 Select the Right Coaching Model for You

-Any of these coaching models can be applied effectively and lead to productive outcomes from your coaching conversations.
-When you’re using a Coaching Model successfully, you should feel like you’re having a natural conversation rather than walking through a checklist.
+Any of these can be applied effectively and lead to productive outcomes from your coaching conversations.
+When you’re using a model successfully, you should feel like you’re having a natural conversation rather than walking through a checklist.
 No matter which coaching model you use, the important thing is to feel comfortable.
 The more comfortable and confident you are, the more productive and successful your coaching conversation will be.